 Licensing & Certification

 People who are new to this trade cannot get a cosmetology license online.
-You need to meet the requirements of your state's board of cosmetology, which necessitates completing a minimum number of training hours.
+You need to meet your state's board of cosmetology requirements, which necessitates completing a minimum number of training hours.
 In many states, a certain number of those hours must be completed in a hands-on setting.
 You'll also need to pass a supervised written exam.
-In addition, several states require applicants to pass an on-site verbal or practical skills exam.
+Several states require applicants to pass an on-site verbal or practical skills exam.

-Also, make sure that any program you consider is approved by the board of cosmetology in your state.
+Also, make sure that the cosmetology board approves any program you consider in your state.
 Approved programs are often accredited by at least one of the following organizations: